On behalf of the CAP Directors and Network I would like to welcome you to “Empowering Your Children to be Safe, Strong and Free.”

 All public, private and parochial schools are welcome to apply for CAP funding.
-Please complete the applications that you are interested in by filling in the word document from the links below, getting board approval and sending the signed and completed application no later then June 30, 2017 by email to: firstname.lastname@example.org.
+Please complete the applications that you are interested in by filling in the word document from the links below, getting board approval and sending the signed and completed application no later than June 30, 2020 by email to: firstname.lastname@example.org.
 Only electronic copies will be accepted.

 - Public schools are requested to commit to a match of 30% of their total CAP program costs for the elementary CAP program and 50% for CAP’s Bullying Prevention program.